ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 {% responsive_image path: assets/images/posts/valea-verde/sighisoara.webp alt: "Sighisoara" %}

 ### Târgu Mureș
-Not to be missed in Târgu Mureș, located 43 kilometers from Cund, is the [Palace of Culture](https://palatul-culturii.ro/en/){:target="_blank"} which hosts several exhibitions, as well as the Târgu Mureș Citadel.
-Also, I understood that [the zoo](https://www.zootirgumures.ro/){:target="_blank"} is worth a visit.
+Not to be missed in Târgu Mureș, located 43 kilometers from Cund, is the [Palace of Culture](https://palatul-culturii.ro/en/){:target="_blank" rel="nofollow"} which hosts several exhibitions, as well as the Târgu Mureș Citadel.
+Also, I understood that [the zoo](https://www.zootirgumures.ro/){:target="_blank" rel="nofollow"} is worth a visit.
 Considering that on Google it has a score of 4.6 out of 9000 reviews, I'm sorry we didn't get to visit it.
 By comparison, the one in Bucharest has a score of 3.9 out of approximately 12,000 reviews.

 ### Bethlen-Haller Castle from Cetatea de Baltă and Jidvei winery
 Located 47 kilometers from Cund, the Bethlen-Haller Renaissance-style castle has opened its doors to visitors.
 Besides the actual visit to the castle, tourists can opt for different packages that include wine tasting and lunch.
-Details on the website [jidvei.ro](https://www.jidvei.ro/castelul-bethlen-haller/){:target="_blank"}
+Details on the website [jidvei.ro](https://www.jidvei.ro/castelul-bethlen-haller/){:target="_blank" rel="nofollow"}

 ### Saschiz
 Located 50 kilometers from Cund, Saschiz is a Saxon village where the main tourist attraction is represented by the Fortified Evangelical Church of St. Stephen, built in the 15th century, currently a UNESCO monument.
 There would also be the Saschiz Peasant Citadel, which we did not visit because at the time of our visit it was closed for renovation, which I must admit made me quite content to hear.